 It is a very human tendency to reject a reality because you don’t want it to be true.
 The best example of this is during grief, when people try to deny that someone they love is gone.

 In COVID-19, many kids are coming to grips with the fact that they will not see their friends again for an indeterminate length of time or that they will not get the chance to graduate or go to prom.

 Radical acceptance helps you accept the situation for what is so you can deal with it on level footing.

 Like with grief, you cannot heal from it until you accept it.

 Ongoing Practice: Developing Radical Acceptance

 The fact is, radical acceptance is a difficult skill to learn and it takes lots of practice.
 Even adults who have practiced for years hold on to anger and grief.
 It takes time to learn, so give your kids some grace and help them by modeling the practice.

-Here are a few things you can do to help them develop radical acceptance:
+Here are a few things parents can do to help kids develop radical acceptance:

 - Ask them to name their emotions and what the biggest “root cause” to their feelings is.